And Oprah has come out and said, I'm not going to put Palin on here.

 She's also the first woman to hold the office in Alaska.

-In addition to being uh Alaska's youngest governor, she is also the first who was born after Alaska achieved statehood.
+In addition to being Alaska's youngest governor, she's also the first who was born after Alaska achieved statehood.

-The uh the first to be inaugurated, not be inaugurated in June O, instead choosing to hold her inauguration ceremony in Fairbanks.
+The first to be inaugurated, not be inaugurated in Junea, instead choosing to hold her inauguration ceremony in Fairbanks.

-Lieutenant Governor Sean Parnell Palin is the former mayor of Wasala, Alaska.
+Lieutenant Governor Sean Parnell Palin is the former mayor of Wassala, Alaska.

-Her husband Todd works on a north slope as a commercial fisherman.
+Her husband, Todd, works on the North Slope as a commercial fisherman.

 And she's a babe.